 One of the key differentiators of BC Platforms is that it works under the strictest framework—GDPR- to meet global data privacy and security requirements.
 BC Platforms’ Data Partners recognize the commitment to data privacy and this trust allows BC Platforms to engage new partners and scale RWD access globally.

-Says Cubino, “The industry is moving in the direction of direct patient engagement, transparency in data usage and well-designed data security measures.
+Says Hurskainen, “The industry is moving in the direction of direct patient engagement, transparency in data usage and well-designed data security measures.
 Given the depth of RWD insights required by drug developers, it is imperative we engage patients in the discussion on data usage.”

-Says Cubino, “If [companies] want to have real world data and do public and private collaborations and research, it starts with getting the patient’s permission.
+Says Hurskainen, “If [companies] want to have real world data and do public and private collaborations and research, it starts with getting the patient’s permission.
 That opens the door for important research and findings that can benefit all.”